 Gold Strike sent me a $50 free play and free hotel room based on my video poker and blackjack play.
 It was delivered by mail three days after my visit.
 I probably averaged about $8 a hand on the video blackjack game and $5 bets on video poker.

 I walked around Gold Strike while I was there.
 I noticed the south hotel tower was reopened.
 When I inquired about it I was told that four floors of that tower had been remodeled and reopened by the new owners.
 MGM shuttered this 500-room tower in 2011 as business conditions in Jean failed to recover from the recession.
 The new owners must see some promise in Jean to remodel and reopen it.

 I cannot think of any reason to stop in Primm.
 I guess roller coaster enthusiasts may want to check out Desperado on weekends.
-Maybe a Californian would want to stop here for a sports bet to keep from having to drive to Las Vegas.
-Otherwise, the gambling is terrible.
+Overall, the gambling is terrible.
 The food prices that I experienced are, too.
 Gas prices are more than $1 higher than Las Vegas and all stations had the same price on my visit so make sure to fill up in the larger cities.